tsoloane/tsoloane/README.md

 Hi there :wave:

 So, that guy on your left is me.
-I am a software developer, mainly focussed on backend development and the surrounding infrastructure.
+I am a software engineer.
+My main focus is on backend development, with some devops based functions smattered in for good measure.

 ## Social Media
 [![General badge](https://img.shields.io/badge/LinkedIn-0077B5?style=plastic&logo=linkedin&logoColor=white)](https://linkedin.com/in/tsoloane/)